-For goodwill, and investments in joint ventures and associates, the recoverable amount was determined using a discounted cash flow model which included five-year cash flow budgets approved by management that made maximum use of observable market inputs and outputs.
-For periods beyond the budget period, cash flows were extrapolated using expected future growth/attrition rates taking into consideration historical rates and projected future structural changes to the industry, in the respective CGU or groups of CGUs and taking into account expected future operating results, cost savings achieved through cost savings initiatives, economic conditions and outlook for the industry within which the reporting unit operates.
+For goodwill, the recoverable amount was determined using discounted cash flow models which included five-year cash flow budgets approved by management that made maximum use of observable market inputs and outputs and a transaction-based valuation models which set a fair value, as appropriate.
+For the transaction-based valuation model, a recent sale and purchase agreement was used as a basis for determining the recoverable amount.
+Cash flows were extrapolated using expected future annual and terminal growth/attrition rates taking into consideration historical rates and projected future structural changes to the industry, in the respective CGU or groups of CGUs and taking into account expected future operating results, cost savings achieved through cost savings initiatives, economic conditions and outlook for the industry within which the reporting unit operates.